A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Bio

 MARZENA ABRAHAMIK (b.
-Poland, grew up in Greece) lives and works in Chicago, IL.
+Poland, grew up in Greece) (she/her) lives and works in Chicago, IL.
 She received a MFA in Photography from Yale University and a BA in Political Science and Philosophy from Loyola University.
 Driven by photography’s ability to change our visual sensibility, her work draws on personal experiences to address the intersection of photography, feminist modes of identification and portraiture.
 Abrahamik explores historical, social and political themes, with a focus on photography as an objective form of representation.

 Courses